marco-comuzzi/marco-comuzzi.github.io/_pages/talks.md

 author_profile: true
 ---

+**What Can Large Language Models Do for Process Mining?**
+August 2025
+Invited talk at the 1st Asia-Pacific Symposium on Process and Artificial Intelligence (ASPAI), co-located with the 8th Information Systems International Conference, Bali, Indonesia.

+**Event Log Data Quality in Process Mining: Modelling, Assessing, Improvement** June 2025
+University of Southampton, Southampton, United Kingdom.

 **PPM, Quo Vadis?
 Challenges and Future Directions of the Predictive Process Monitoring Research Field** September 2024
 Invited Keynote, 8th Int.
 Workshop on Artificial Intelligence for Business Process Management (AI4BPM), at BPM 2024